OfficeDev/m365-msteams-northwind-app-samples/lab-instructions/aad/Monetization.md

 #### Step 3:  Get everything ready to run ARM template

-- In the project you just downloaded in Step 2, go to folder `office-add-in-saas-monetization-sample/Deployment_SaaS_Resources/`.
+- In the project you just downloaded in Step 2, go to folder `office-add-in-saas-monetization-sample/Deployment_SaaS_Resources/` in your text editor.
 - Open the `ARMParameters.json` file and update the following parameters with values you choose:
     - webAppSiteName
     - webApiSiteName